asen/smg/docs/index.md

 - when set, only object ids having the specified suffix string (ending with it) will be matched by the filter.
-Note that this is not a regexp but a direct string comparison.
+Note that similar to prefix filter this is not a regexp but a direct string comparison.

 <a name="flt-regex" />